Proxies & Reverse Proxies

 3. reverse proxies — the server’s agent

-CLIENT ──► REVERSE PROXY ──► LB ───┤
+CLIENT ──► REVERSE PROXY ──► server-a

-load balancer
+3.2 load balancer

 algorithms:

-| Algorithm | How it picks | Good for |
+| algorithm | how it picks | good for |

 |---|---|---|

-| Round Robin | next in rotation | uniform requests |
+| round robin | next in rotation | uniform requests |

-| Weighted Round Robin | next, weighted by capacity | heterogeneous backends |
+| weighted round robin | next, weighted by server capacity | mixed hardware |

-| Least Connections | backend with fewest active connections | long-lived connections |
+| least connections | backend with fewest active connections | long-lived connections |

-| IP Hash | hash(client_ip) % N |
+| IP hash | hash(client_ip) % N |

 session stickiness |

-| Random | random | simple, works surprisingly well |
+| random | random | surprisingly works fine |

-| Least Response Time | fastest backend wins | latency-sensitive APIs |
+| least response time | fastest backend wins | latency-sensitive APIs |

-API gateway
+3.3 API gateway

-- authentication / authorization (JWT verification, API key validation)
+- JWT verification / API key validation

-- rate limiting (leaky bucket, token bucket)
+- rate limiting (token bucket, leaky bucket)

 CLIENT ──► API GATEWAY